allebone/help.omni.af.mil/docs/PEX/Training.md

     * Failed/Incomplete Tasks.
 Only the failed/Incomplete tasks from the original BOI will be included in the repeat BOI.

 !!!
 NOTE
     The Review Options will be applied to all courses in your selected squadron.
-Review Options are not course specifi3.
+Review Options are not course specific.

 ### Add Gradesheet Reminders